Substack Writers at Work with Sarah Fay

 To get paid subscribers, you need to convert them, but that doesn’t mean giving them more “stuff.”

-STEP 1: Don’t assume more = more valuable.
+STEP 1: Don’t assume offering more on your Substack = more value

 So many of us think that giving paid subscribers more stuff, more often will lead them to pay—extra posts, extra audio, extra video, or (my favorite) “behind the scenes” (which, unless you’re Taylor Swift, no one cares about); twice a week instead of once, thrice instead of twice.